-Caput mortuum, Latin for as "dead head" is an ominous name for a highly prized color.
+Caput mortuum, Latin for as "dead head" is an ominous name for a valued color.
 As an iron oxide it's easy to make at home.
-From an ancient Egyptian recipe this deep purplish-brown pigment used in art, dyeing and alchemy.
+As a purple it's hard to get.
+From an ancient Egyptian recipe, this earthy pigment is used in art, dyeing and alchemy.
 Ingredients are commonplace.

-Alchemy comes from several sources, from metals and gemology to medicines and herbology, to creation of pigments for painting and dyeing.
-The purple trend begins with Julius Caesar, who wears the color to stress his importance.
+Alchemy comes from several sources.
+It covers metals and gemology to medicines and herbology, to creation of pigments for painting and dyeing.
+The purple trend begins with Julius Caesar, who wears the color to stress his importance after seeing it in Egypt.

 A highly desirable color in ancient Rome, the stylish Tyrian purple requires mass murder of thousands of murex sea snails.
 The color comes from their mucus glands.
 Because only the most wealthy can afford Tyrian purple, alternate sources are in great demand.